-New Orleans, May 23 - 25 OR
+New Orleans, May 25 - 27 OR

-Washington, D.C., May 29 – 31 OR
+Washington, May 31 - June 2 OR

 High School Varsity ...
 High School JV ...
 Middle School/Junior High …

-Advancement to the final-day Single Elimination Round will be determined by performance in the six preliminary games.
+Each team will compete in at least six official tournament matches.
+Advancement to the final-day Single Elimination round will be determined by performance in the six preliminary games.
 All 6-0, 5-1, and 4-2 teams will make the playoffs.

 Bringing Two Teams.